 Cell Phones or Electronic Devices: If you have a cell phone or electronic device, please turn it off before class.
-Such devices are to be put away and not visible or audible at any time during class.
-For exceptions or accommodations owing to a special need, please consult with the instructor prior to class.
-If your phone or device makes noise, flashes, or otherwise causes a disruption, or your device is visible during class, your participation for the day may be considered unsatisfactory with the typical point deduction (see participation grading above).
+If there is an emergency situation or other reason for the electronic devices to remain on, please consult with the instructor prior to class.
+If your phone or device makes noise, flashes, or otherwise causes a disruption, or you are observed to be messaging or using it in a way unrelated to class, your participation for the day may be considered unsatisfactory with typical point deduction (see participation grading above).